Punjab women's cricket team (Pakistan)

 The Punjab women's cricket team is the women's representative cricket team for the Pakistani province of Punjab.
 They competed in the Women's Cricket Challenge Trophy in 2011–12 and 2012–13.

 History

 Punjab competed in the Twenty20 Women's Cricket Challenge Trophy in its first two seasons, in 2011–12 and 2012–13.
 They finished top of their group in both seasons, qualifying for the final.
 However, they lost the final both times, by 93 runs and 60 runs, both to Zarai Taraqiati Bank Limited.

 Players

 Notable players

-Players who played for Punjab and played internationally are listed below, in order of first international appearance (given in brackets):
+The players who have played for Punjab and for Pakistan internationally are listed below, in order of first international appearance (given in brackets):